blackbhc/refactor/development-manual/development.md

    default value of the new parameter.
 2. Edit the `para` class in the `src/parameter/default.h` file, add the parameter into the chosen section and default value.
-3. Add a line in the update function (???) to update the value of the new parameter from the ini file.
+3. Add a line in the update function (`para::para(...)`) to update the value of the new parameter from the ini file.
+4. Add a check statement into the check function of `para`(`check()`), to check the possible conflicts and lack of the new parameter.
-4. Use the new parameter in the analysis code.
+5. Use the new parameter in the analysis code.

 ### `src/output`: <a id="src_output"></a> <a href="#list_of_modules"><font size=4>(src list)</font></a>